 1. Human Medications

 From ibuprofen to anti-depressants, common human medications are the number one cause of pet related poisonings.
 Be sure to store your prescriptions and over-the-counter medications safely out of Fido’s reach.
+Always opt for Pet Safe Medications when supplying pain relief for your dog.

 Products used to kill fleas, ticks and other insects are routinely the cause of pet poisonings.
 Be sure to consult with your veterinarian before beginning a flea or tick control program.
 Read instructions carefully and do not deviate from the written usage guide unless instructed to do so by your vet.